grinnell-cs/csc151-images/_eboards/eboard01-1.md

 * I will record our class sessions (audio, mediocre transcript, and pointless video) using Teams and Otter.ai.
 You will be able to find the recordings on Teams.
+* I sent email to all students who were enrolled as of 10:00 a.m. on Tuesday.
+  Please let me know if you did not receive that email.
+    * Please let me know if you have trouble accessing Gradescope.
+    * Please let me know if you have trouble accessing our class Team.

 ### Other introductory stuff